4 Impacts of MPoC on Mobile Payment App Security

 Because MPoC does not require any specialized hardware (like a card reader) and allows acceptance of payments on any mobile COTS device, there is a shift in focus from hardware device trust to mobile application security.
 This means organizations with mobile payment options cannot rely on the underlying hardware anymore to secure financial transactions.

-In this article we will show 4 potential impacts on the security posture of your mobile payment apps and SDK due to the introduction of the MPoC standard.
+In this article we will show 4 potential impacts on the security posture of your mobile payment apps and SDK due to the introduction of the MPoC certification standard.

 1. Increase in use cases requiring mobile app security